seomoz/qless-py/README.md

 v0.10.0
 -------
 The major change was the switch to `unified` qless.
+This change is semi-incompatibile.
+In particular, it changes the job history format but the new version knows how to convert the old format forward.
+Upgrades to your workers should be made from the end of pipelines towards the start.
+It will also be necessary to upgrade your `qless-web` install if you're using it.

 - Pre-empts workers running jobs for which they've lost their lock
 - Improved coverage (98%, up from 71%), all of which was worker code